-Looking for Alaska is the story of Miles Halter, a 6 foot tall, chicken-legged junior in high school with the ironic nickname ‘Pudge’.
+Looking for Alaska is the story of Miles Halter, a six-foot-tall, chicken-legged junior in high school with the ironic nickname ‘Pudge’.
 With no friends at his public high school, Miles has asked his parents to send him to boarding school, in search of the ‘Great Perhaps’.
 Miles meets a small crew of friends, including Alaska Young, “the hottest girl in all of human history”.
 Alaska is a beautiful, charming, brilliant, train-wreck, who we find out early is plagued by a past that we (and her friends) don’t understand.
-Pudge falls for her almost immediately, while being confused by her drama, moodiness and self-destructive behavior.
+Pudge falls for her almost immediately, while being confused by her drama, moodiness, and self-destructive behavior.

 In the second half of the book, Miles, Chip, and their other friends are left to make sense of the death, their guilt, and their grief.
 Using the framework of their Religious Studies course to explore some of the more existential questions that weave through their grief, Green takes us through the months from Alaska’s death, in January, through the end of the school year.

 Each short chapter of this book is titled with the number of days before or after Alaska’s death, though of course we don’t know that when we start.
 The book starts “one hundred thirty-six days before the event” and ends “one hundred thirty-six days after the event”.
 For anyone who has gone through a devastating loss of someone they love, especially an unexpected loss, you know that life is never the same.
 You are never the same.
-Looking back at life there is a bright dividing line: there is everything that happened before the death and there is everything that happened after.
+Looking back at life, there is a bright dividing line: there is everything that happened before the death and there is everything that happened after.
 I loved that this was so clearly captured in the structure of the book.

-Looking for Answers
+The Search for Answers

 In the weeks following Alaska’s death, Miles and Chip are on an obsessive search for answers.
 When there is no order to things, it is our nature as humans to try to put order to things.
 We want to find a cause, a reason, something or someone to blame.
 The friends explore every path to find answers, thinking the answers will bring them ‘closure’.
 You feel for them, knowing their desperation, and yet I am sure many grievers will agree, you want to scream at them that the answers will never bring them the ‘closure’ they are hoping for.

 “I saw that I would never know.
 I would never know her well enough to know her thoughts in those lasts minutes, would never know if she left us on purpose.
 But the not knowing would not keep me from not caring."

 Throughout the book, Miles, Chip, and Alaska are in a Religious Studies course and we know that Miles does not have a strong faith in religion or the afterlife.
-Asked in the class to pick the most important question about life and answer it from the perspective of Christianity, Islam, and Buddhism, Miles picks the question of the afterlife.
-Alaska picks the question of suffering, Chip picks the question of why bad things happen to good people.
+Asked in the class to pick the most important question about life and answer it from the perspective of Christianity, Islam, and Buddhism, Miles picks the question of the afterlife, Alaska picks the question of suffering, and Chip picks the question of why bad things happen to good people.
 After Alaska’s death, Miles is left grieving without a belief that Alaska is in heaven or in another place.
 He fixates on the idea that she is totally gone, that her body is rotting in the ground being eaten by bugs.

 In a time of life when so many are confused about their spirituality, Miles thoughtfully looks at his own beliefs, trying to make sense of them and of Alaska’s death.
-In the end he does not find comfort in a traditional afterlife, but instead finds his own way.
+In the end, he does not find comfort in a traditional afterlife, but instead finds his own way.
 The book ends with Miles’ final paper for his religion class, on how he will ever ‘get out of the labyrinth of suffering’.
 He walks us through his teenage evolution of thinking about Alaska’s death and the afterlife, an evolution that may be familiar for teenagers seeking to make sense of death without religion:

-I thought at first that she was just matter, and matter gets recycled.
-But ultimately I do not believe she was only matter.
-The rest of her must be recycled too.
+Maybe she was just matter, and matter gets recycled.
+But ultimately I do not believe that she was only matter.
+The rest of her must be recycled, too.
 I believe now that we are greater than the sum of our parts.
-If you take Alaska’s genetic code and you add her life experiences and the relationships she had with people, then you take the size and shape of her body, you do not get her.
-There is something else there entirely.
+If you take Alaska’s genetic code and you add her life experiences and the relationships she had with people, and then you take the size and shape of her body, you do not get her.
+There is something else entirely.
 There is a part of her greater than the sum of her knowable parts.
 And that part has to go somewhere, because it cannot be destroyed.

 We also find that Miles and his friends seek ways to mourn and remember Alaska without the framework of religion to support them.
-They find their own rituals, with Miles discussing that though he does not find comfort in religion, he does find comfort in these rituals.
+They find their own rituals, with Miles discussing that—though he does not find comfort in religion—he does find comfort in these rituals.
 We continue to see Miles and his friends creating their own meaning in the loss.

 When it comes to guilt, I don’t think there are easy answers to how we make sense of it.
 This book doesn’t suggest that we resolve guilt by finding answers or reasoning it away...
 That doesn’t work any more than it works in grief.
 Instead, what Miles finds forgiveness.
-In the end we have the sense that Miles, Chip, and Takumi will always feel guilt and grief, but that (at least Miles) has found an answer to his guilt in forgiveness.
+In the end, we have the sense that Miles, Chip, and Takumi will always feel guilt and grief, but that (at least Miles) has found an answer to his guilt in forgiveness: